cannlytics/cannlytics-website/website/static/website/docs/api.md

 1. First, [create a Cannlytics account](https://console.cannlytics.com/account/sign-up).
 2. Second, [create an API key](https://console.cannlytics.com/settings/api).
-3. Third, begin making requests to the Cannlytics API with your API Key in an `Authorization: Bearer <token>` header.
+3. Finally, you can begin making requests to the Cannlytics API by sending your API Key in an `Authorization: Bearer <token>` header in your requests.